GregoireHebert/docusign-bundle/README.md

 To access the document, we use the [`league/flysystem`](https://flysystem.thephpleague.com) library.

 Create a class that implements the `League\Flysystem\FilesystemInterface` interface.
-Now you can specify as adapter your class.
+Now you can specify your class as adapter.

 ```yml
 # app/config/config.yml